Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1969 July 21: Apollo 11 astronauts Armstrong & Aldrin blasted off from the moon's surface aboard the lunar landing module at 1:54 p.m.
 EDT.

-- 1969 Aug 15-17: Woodstock Music & Art Fair outside Bethel, New York.
+- 1969 Aug 15-18: Woodstock Music & Art Fair outside upstate Bethel, New York.

-- 1969 Nov 10: Debut of children's program "Sesame Street".
+- 1969 Nov 10: Debut of children's program "Sesame Street" on National Educational Television.

-- 1969 Nov 14: N.A.S.A.
-Apollo 12 mission blasted off for the moon.
+- 1969 Nov 14: N.A.S.A.'s Apollo 12 mission blasted off for the moon.

 - 1969 Nov 19: Apollo 12 astronauts Charles Conrad & Alan Bean made man's second walk on the moon's surface; astronaut Richard F. Gordon, Jr. stayed overhead in the command module.

-- 1969 Nov 21: N.A.S.A.
-Apollo 12 mission splashdown in the Pacific Ocean.
+- 1969 Nov 24: N.A.S.A.'s Apollo 12 mission splashed down in the Pacific Ocean.

 - 1969 Dec 6: Free Rolling Stones concert at Altamont Speedway in California was marred by the deaths of four people, including one stabbed by Hell's Angels 'security'.

-- 1970 April 11: The ill-fated Apollo 13 mission to the moon blasted off from Cape Canaveral, with James A. Lovell Jr., John L. Swigert, Jr. & Fred W. Haise, Jr. aboard.
+- 1970 April 11: The ill-fated Apollo 13 mission to the moon blasted off from Cape Canaveral, with James A. Lovell Jr., John L. Swigert Jr. & Fred W. Haise Jr. aboard.

 - 1970 April 13: The explosion of a tank of liquid oxygen aboard Apollo 13, four-fifths of the way to the moon, severely crippled the space craft; the mission was aborted.
 Heroic efforts at Cape Canaveral and on-board the spacecraft brought the three astronauts back safely to Earth.

-- 1970 April 17: N.A.S.A.
-Apollo 13 mission splashdown in the Pacific Ocean.
+- 1970 April 17: N.A.S.A.'s Apollo 13 mission splashed down in the South Pacific Ocean and was retrieved by the amphibious assault ship USS Iwo Jima.

 - 1970 April 22: The first Earth Day event, with millions of Americans participating, was founded by U.S. Senator Gaylord Nelson of Wisconsin.